inesp/inesp.github.io/_posts/2025-07-23-blind-spots-in-code-part-II.md

 When we picture any solution, we always assume it's going to be a good solution.

 When we first imagined democracy or the internet, we imagined they would encourage human cooperation.
-They will be superior to everything that came before, they will have no downsides, we will all be happier.
+They would be superior to everything that came before, they would have no downsides, we would all be happier.

 It seems to be that **it's hard for us to believe that something _can_ be built and also that we might build it poorly.** I mean, we plan to build it really well, why would it not work really well?